alymdc29/Landing-Page/README.md

 # Landing-Page
-Landing page project for The Odin Project
+This is a landing page project for The Odin Project